Explaining Sound Ratings

 STC stands for sound transmission class.
-This is the most common rating used in North America for determining airborne sound transmission loss between 125 Hz and 4,000 Hz.
+This is the most common sound rating used in North America for determining airborne sound transmission loss between 125 Hz and 4,000 Hz.
 This range covers the majority of common noises we hear including speech, television, music, dogs barking, and other similar annoyances.
 A higher STC rating often shows improved performance.
-However, the rating is essentially an average over the 16 frequency points tested.
+However, the sound rating is essentially an average over the 16 frequency points tested.

 Because of this, a product can perform exceptionally well in one range, poorly in another, and still end up with a better STC rating than a competing product that may have performed better in a frequency range more relevant to your project requirements.
 This is a pretty common occurrence that should not be ignored when comparing products.
 Sort through the misleading ratings by gaining access to actual sound test data showing the STC contour line on the transmission loss graph.
 The performance in relation to the STC contour line will reveal the consistency of the product over the most common frequencies.

-The STC rating for a basic insulated 2×4 wall with a single layer of drywall on each side is ST 35-38.
-This rating increases to STC 42-45 with steel studs.
+The STC wall rating for a basic insulated 2×4 wall with a single layer of drywall on each side is ST 35-38.
+This sound rating increases to STC 42-45 with steel studs.
 The STC rating for a basic wood structure floor/ceiling is STC 40-43.
 The STC rating for a six inch concrete sub-floor is 52-55.